 Diplomas.
 All students will receive an empty diploma cover during each Commencement ceremony.
-Diplomas can be picked up in the Hall of Fame room in the Sports Center after the ceremony.
+Diplomas can be picked up in the Sports Center after the ceremony.
 Diplomas will be mailed to August graduates, who have been approved to participate in the May Commencement, after they have satisfied all the requirements for graduation.